 Minimizing Tax Using Capital Gains and Losses

-Since capital gains and losses come into play only when you dispose of qualifying personal property, planning when to sell an item may be strategic.
-For example, if you plan to sell a stock for a profit near the end of a calendar year, delaying until January defers paying tax on the capital gain until the tax return is due in April, 15 months in the future.
+Since capital gains and losses come into play only when you dispose of capital property, planning when to sell an item may be strategic.
+For example; if you plan to sell a stock for a profit near the end of a calendar year, delaying until January defers paying tax on the capital gain until the tax return is due in April, 15 months in the future.

 - Since capital losses offset capital gains, if you have an unavoidable loss, you may choose to sell a capital property that results in a gain.

 - The loss legally shelters your gain, so you could re-invest both your original investment and the amount it has earned, increasing your cost base on the new investment, reducing the amount of future gains, and therefore also the tax liability.

 Nancy bought 200 shares of stocks 2 years ago.
 Each share cost $15.
 Last year she sold 100 of them for $10.
 This year she sold the other 100 shares for $20.
 Each time she pays $100 for broker fees to sell and no fees for purchase price:

 Calculate gain or loss = Proceeds (sale price) – Adjusted Cost Base (purchase price + purchase fees) – outlays (sale fees)

 Last year she had a gain loss of: 100 shares x $10 – 100 x $15 – $100 = -$600 = ($600) loss